unphased/ply/README.md

 #### General purpose

 - `ply-noscroll`: This applies the property that touching this element prevents browser default scrolling on touch devices.
 On a PC, *depending on the configuration* scrolling the mousewheel with the cursor over this element can prevent the default browser behavior of scrolling the page.
 Note that this class and its behavior is automatically applied to every element that matches any of the ply classes.
 This class will also be applied recursively to all children.
 - `ply-collect`: This class when applied to an element with no children has no effect.
-The purpose of this class is to consolidate ply's events to a container element so that it is manipulated as a unit. `ply-collect` can be applied in different locations in the DOM tree to specify granularity.
+The purpose of this class is to consolidate ply's events to a container element so that it is manipulated as a unit. `ply-collect` can be applied in different locations in the DOM tree to specify granularity. (not yet implemented)

 To illustrate:
 If you have this structure: